 So – if anybody grab your regulator during a dive, let it go and don’t panic, but calmly reach for your spare regulator and resume breathing.

 Good to know, isn’t it ?

-The differences between PADI and SSI are quite small, but at the end of the day, they both offer quality and safety courses and produce capable divers.
+The differences between P..I and SSI are quite small.
+But at the end of the day, they both offer quality and safety courses and produce capable divers.

 It’s not the certification agency that does the quality of the training, but the instructor who actually teaches you.

-Obviously, a good first step is to ask for recommendations from people you know or who have dived with a club before you.
-But listen to your feelings too, if you don’t feel it, just run away.
-If you have any doubt, feel free to ask.
-And if you were impressed in a positive way by your instructor, do share your experience with others !
+Obviously, a good first step is to ask for recommendations from people you know.
+Ask who has dived with a club before you and what there experience was like.
+But listen to your feelings too, if you don’t feel well, just run away and keep looking.
+If you have any doubt, feel free to ask us.
+Also, if you were positively impressed by your instructor, do share your experience with others and online!

 You can check out our customer Reviews here.
 We are proud to have received over 1,000 5-star reviews and keep a 5-star rating across all major review platforms such as Facebook, TripAdvisor, and GoolePages.